okta/okta.github.io/_source/_posts/2017-06-29-oidc-user-auth-aspnet-core.md

 [OpenID Connect](http://openid.net/connect/) is a protocol for authenticating users.
 It is a specification by the OpenID Foundation describing the best way for the authentication “handshake” to happen.
 It lays out what an Identity Provider needs to provide in order to be considered “OpenID Connect Certified” which makes it easier than ever to consume authentication as a service.

-## Why Not Use OAuth?
+## Why Not Use OAuth 2.0?
-First, [OAuth is NOT an authentication protocol](https://developer.okta.com/blog/2017/06/21/what-the-heck-is-oauth).
+First, [OAuth 2.0 is NOT an authentication protocol](https://developer.okta.com/blog/2017/06/21/what-the-heck-is-oauth).
 I know what you’re thinking: “What?!!?”
 But it’s not.
 It *is* an delegated authorization framework, which many modern authentication protocols are built on.

 Second, while OAuth does a great job of providing the necessary information for consumers to make authorization decisions, it says nothing about how that information will be exchanged securely.
 This has led to every authentication provider having their own way of exchanging the OAuth information, which has led to a few well-publicized hacks.
 OpenID Connect fixes these problems by providing an authentication protocol that describes exactly how the exchange of authorization information happens between a subscriber and their provider.